jensschnitzler/Room-For-Advancement/index.md

 - [Karōshi](https://de.wikipedia.org/wiki/Kar%C5%8Dshi)

+- We live and work in a culture in which the idea of potentially limitless growth is not only determining economics but it also increasingly takes over our personal self-concept.

 ## Ideas

 - conduct interviews about work culture with 3 known and experienced graphic designers (e.g. Eike König, Jakob Kirch, Sandra Döller), alternatively ask for essays and images

 ## Discarded Ideas